Back to topics

 It seems significant that the cognomen Portensis is documented in Portus and (once) in Ostia, but the cognomen Ostiensis not in Portus.[62]

-The unique Trajanic title of the procurator of the Annona, Ostiae et in Portu, would then be a specification that was felt necessary after the administrative division, to clarify that the authority of the procurator still included both centres.
+The unique Trajanic title of the procurator of the Annona, Ostiae et in Portu, could then be a specification that was felt necessary after the administrative division, to clarify that the authority of the procurator still included both centres.
 Similarly the procurator of the harbours will also have carried out work in Ostia.

 The guilds